 docker tag <docker-image-id> <aws_account_id>.dkr.ecr.<region>.amazonaws.com/<your-repository-name>:<tag>

-After running this, when you run docker image you should see another image showing up the URL as the image name with the tag you just created.
+you should see another image showing up the URL as the image name with the tag you just created.

 Final Push

-We now push the docker image using the docker push command.
+command.
 Some basic fails on this command arise from the repository not being created or having incorrect AWS credentials in your ~/.aws/credentials file.
 And lastly, you can verify the upload by going to the AWS ECR portal.

 docker push <aws_account_id>.dkr.ecr.<region>.amazonaws.com/<your-repository-name>:<tag>